ait-testbed/attackmate/docs/source/playbook/commands/regex.rst

    of the regular expressions are stored in temporary variables $MATCH.
 If the match is stored in a list or in a list of tuples the variablename will be numbered by the index.
-For example: "$MATCH_0_0" for the first element in the first occurance.
+For example: "$MATCH_0_0" for the first element in the first occurrence.
 The first match (even if there is only one) is indexed MATCH_0.
    If the regex-command does not match, no output variable will be set!
    Note that if sub() or split() do not have a match the input string is returned.
    Additionally, ``REGEX_MATCHES_LIST`` is set every time a regex command yields matches and it contains a list of all matches.